 Okay, okay, technically this is more of a side parting than a fringe, but it’s a great way to road test the look before committing to the cut.
-Thanks for the tip, Cameron.
+Thanks for the tip, Janet.

 A flick like this requires some round-brush action and flexible hair spray.
 Try GHD Ceramic Vented Radial Brush in Size 1 (£15).

 A shorter side fringe like this that creates a diagonal line across the forehead will help to make your eyes and lips the focal points of your face.
 It’s an optical illusion, but it’s ideal if those are your best features.

 If you go shorter like Jessica, your fringe can be brushed across to create a full fringe or centre part for a look that’s more retro and will grow out well (think Alexa Chung and you’ll get the idea).

 Rosario's full, side-swept bang with this updo is giving us serious Bardot vibes.

 If you’re not ready to give up on a centre part, then don’t.
 Beyoncé shows how you can still work a side parting.

 Reese is pretty dedicated to a side fringe.
 This version is beautifully textured and piecey.
 It also doesn’t cut her forehead in half, which is key for when you have a heart-shaped or round face.